 The most common age group affected by the epiglottitis includes infants below one year of age and elderly over 85 years of age.
-The disease is caused by haemophilus influenza type b.
-The infection is now less prevalent due to haemophilus influenzae type b vaccination.
+The disease is caused by Haemophilus influenzae type b.
+The infection is now less prevalent due to Haemophilus influenzae type b vaccination.

 Epiglottitis can be caused along with other infections caused by this organism.
 In the United States, the disease affects 1 in 100,000 adults per year and is not a common disease.
 It is usually the disease of adult men with a male to female ratio of 3:1.

-Worldwide, the disease is common in nations who do not get immunized by haemophilus influenza type b vaccination.
+Worldwide, the disease is common in nations who do not get immunized by Haemophilus influenzae type b vaccination.

 Etiology of Epiglottitis

-The most common organism causing the disease is haemophilus influenza which accounts for approximately 25 % of the cases followed by haemophilus parainfluenza, streptococcus pneumonia, and group A streptococci.
+The most common organism causing the disease is Haemophilus influenzae which accounts for approximately 25 % of the cases followed by Haemophilus parainfluenzae, streptococcus pneumonia, and group A streptococci.

-Non-infectious causes include crack cocaine smoking, thermal insults caused to infants who are bottle fed, ingestion of chemicals and chemotherapy to head and neck region.
+Non-infectious causes include crack cocaine smoking, thermal insults caused to infants who are bottle-fed, ingestion of chemicals and chemotherapy to the head and neck region.
 Lymphoproliferative disorders are also a possible cause.